Alitrun/FMX-GRID/README.md

 https://github.com/a-dato/FMX-GRID

-In that Git repository, my commits were made using the names "Alex" and "AlexAlit."
+In that new Git repository, my commits were made using the names "Alex" and "AlexAlit."